ghimiresdp/python-notes/README.md

-# python-level1
+# Python Level 1 Course
-A repository for Python Level 1 course, content, and lab exercises.
+> A repository for Python Level 1 course, content, and lab exercises.

+This course is specifically designed for my students who are learning basic level python course.

+You can always `clone` or `fork` the repository and review the course contents, examples, and attend exercises.

 The course has the folder structure as follows: